Fixed Effect Estimation of Large T Panel Data Models: SEMIPARAMETRIC PANEL MODELS

-Table \ref{tab:sim} reports the results of a numerical simulation for a logit model with strictly exogenous covariates and unobserved individual and time effects.
-The design is calibrated to the female labor force participation (LFP) application in \cite{FernandezVal:2009p3313}.
+Table \ref{tab:sim} reports the results of a numerical simulation for a probit model with strictly exogenous covariates and unobserved individual and time effects.
+The design is calibrated to the female labor force participation (LFP) application in \citet*{FernandezVal:2009p3313}.
 Thus, we draw 500 panels of size $N=664$ and $T=9$, with

-where $x_{it}$ includes three fertility variables (the numbers of children aged 0-2, 3-5, and 6-17), the logarithm of the husband's earnings in 1995 thousands of dollars, and a quadratic function of age in years divided by 10, whose values are taken for the PSID 1980--1988; and $\varepsilon_{it}$ are independent draws from the standard logistic distribution.\footnote{The original PSID sample includes $1,461$ women, but only $664$ of them have variation in the LFP variable over the years of the panel.} The parameters $(\beta, \alpha_i, \gamma_t)$ are calibrated to the FE logit estimates in the PSID 1980--1988 with the observed LFP as the dependent variable.
-The table reports biases, standard deviations, root mean square errors, and empirical coverage probabilities of confidence intervals with nominal level of 95\% for the FE, ABC, SBC and HBC estimators of the coefficients of the three fertility variables.
-The SBC is the average over 50 partitions over the cross sectional dimension.
+where $x_{it}$ includes three fertility variables (the numbers of children aged 0-2, 3-5, and 6-17), the logarithm of the husband's earnings in 1995 thousands of dollars, and a quadratic function of age in years divided by 10, whose values are taken for the PSID 1980--1988; and $\varepsilon_{it}$ are independent draws from the standard normal distribution.\footnote{The original PSID sample includes $1,461$ women, but only $664$ of them have variation in the LFP variable over the years of the panel.} The parameters $(\beta, \alpha_i, \gamma_t)$ are calibrated to the FE probit estimates in the PSID 1980--1988 with the observed LFP as the dependent variable.
+The table reports biases, standard deviations, root mean square errors, and empirical coverage probabilities of confidence intervals with nominal level of 95\% for the FE, ABC, SBC, HBC, and JBC estimators of the coefficients of the three fertility variables.
+We consider two versions of the SBC, one based on one partition over the cross sectional dimension following the ordering in the data set, and the other based on the average over 50 random partitions.
 All the results, except for the coverage probabilities, are in percentage of the true value of the parameter.
-We find that the ABC drastically reduce bias, dispersion and rmse, and have coverage probabilities close to their nominal level.
+We find that the ABC and JBC drastically reduce bias, dispersion and rmse, and have coverage probabilities close to their nominal level.
 The evidence for the SBC and HBC is more mixed.
 While always reducing bias, they increase dispersion resulting in higher rmse and lower coverage than the FE for the kids6\_17 fertility variable.
+Increasing the number of partitions in the SBC does not improve the finite sample performance of this correction.